ShravanTV/MovieBot/README.md

 # MovieBot

 A conversational AI chatbot that helps users discover and learn about movies using the MovieLens dataset.
-The bot uses LangChain, Langgraph, Ollama, and SQLite to provide intelligent responses to movie-related queries.
+The bot uses LangChain, Langgraph, GROQ, and SQLite to provide intelligent responses to movie-related queries.

+# Branches
+- GroqApproach - Utilises Groq, a fast and low cost inference API.
+As part of this project utilised free tier version.
+- Approach 1 - Builds ollama image locally and pulls required model.
+As part of this project utilised "Qwen 2.5 7B" model (because of system limitations used a model trained on lower parameters)

 ## Features

 - Natural language interaction for movie queries
-- Powered by Ollama's Qwen 2.5 7B model
+- Powered by Groq's "openai/gpt-oss-120b" model
 - Automatic SQL query generation and execution
 - User-friendly Streamlit web interface
 - Docker containerized architecture